Deividev365/Imers-oGameDev/README.md

 # ImersaoGameDev  :video_game:

-##  This is the background image that i used as a scenary for my game
+##  This is the background image that i used as a scenary for my game :warning:
 ![cenario](https://user-images.githubusercontent.com/61792159/85351559-76f72500-b4da-11ea-9f1f-f2261799ccd2.png)